 Atmosphere and ocean play important roles in determining the surface environments of the Earth and many of the other planets.
-The mean surface temperature of the present Earth, for example, is about 15 degree C, and is maintained by the green house effect of the atmosphere and the meridional heat transport due to circulations of the atmosphere and the oceans.
+The mean surface temperature of the present Earth, for example, is about 15 degree C and is maintained by the greenhouse effect of the atmosphere and the meridional heat transport due to circulations of the atmosphere and the oceans.
 Consequently, the surface environment is expected to change when the atmospheric composition and/or the circulations of the atmosphere and the oceans are varied.
 However, at present, mechanisms which rule the actual changes of the surface environment have not been fully clarified, and therefore an evaluation of possible change is still quite difficult.
 A surprising fact is that, although there were events like the globally ice covered age, the Earth's surface environment has been relatively stable for about 4.5 billion years to be a planet of nourishing life.
-It is one the issues to be considered that the stability of the environment has been kept for such a long duration.
-In our laboratory, collabolating with Center for Planetary Science, we are trying to understand principles that control meteorology and climate systems of the planetary atmospheres and the oceans through investigating the following three main themes:
+It is one of the issues to be considered that the stability of the environment has been kept for such a long duration.
+In our laboratory, collaborating with Center for Planetary Science (CPS), we are trying to understand principles that control meteorology and climate systems of the planetary atmospheres and the oceans including the Earth through investigating the following three main themes:

-It is well known that characteristics of atmospheric motions of the Mars and Venus are quite different from those of the Earth.
-For example, in the Venusian atmosphere, high speed wind, so-called the super-rotation, which circulates around the planet in a direction parallel to the equator in 4 to 5 days, exists almost uniformly over the planet.
+It is well known that characteristics of atmospheric motions of Mars and Venus are quite different from those of the Earth.
+For example, in the Venusian atmosphere, high-speed wind, so-called the super-rotation, which circulates around the planet in a direction parallel to the equator in 4 to 5 days, exists almost uniformly over the planet.
 In the Martian atmosphere, many sizes of dust storms, ranging from small to global scales, frequently occur.
 Furthermore, exoplanets have parameters which are very different from those of planets in our solar system, and surface environment and circulation structure of those exoplanets may be significantly different from those of planets in our solar system.
 In our laboratory, we are performing theoretical and numerical studies to understand mechanisms controlling the diversity of such atmospheric motions, and to predict possible atmospheric circulations on the extra-solar planets.
-We are also contributing to both planning and executing planetary probes, like as the AKATSUKI (Planet-C) satellite .
+We are also contributing to both planning exploration missions and analyzing data obtained from spacecrafts such as the Venus Climate Orbiter/Akatsuki.

 2. Geophysical fluid dynamics - studies on elementary processes of fluid dynamics controlling atmospheric and ocean phenomena -